HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 \subsubsection{Hydrogen and Para-\ce{D_2} impurities}

-Deuterium is one of the best neutron moderator materials thanks to its small nuclear mass and absorption cross section.
-Research related to the use of \ce{SD_2} for UCN production has demonstrated the importance of having high-purity ortho-\ce{D_2} crystals~\cite{liu_ultracold_2000,morris_measurements_2002}.
-The elements commonly addressed as impurities are hydrogen and para-deuterium, for their respectively higher absorption and upscattering cross sections \cite{liu_ultracold_2000}.
-With the achievable ortho-\ce{D_2} purity, we expect the impact of these impurities on the VCN yield to be small, as discussed in the following.
+Thanks to its small nuclear mass and absorption cross section, deuterium is one of the best neutron moderator materials.
+The importance of having high-purity ortho-\ce{D_2} crystals for UCN production through the use of \ce{SD_2} have been highlighted in the literature~\cite{liu_ultracold_2000,morris_measurements_2002}.
+Hydrogen and para-deuterium are the elements usually considered as impurities due to their respectively higher absorption and upscattering cross sections \cite{liu_ultracold_2000}.
+However, in view of the similarities between the two spin isomers in the VCN energy range and the achievable ortho-\ce{D_2} purity, the impact of these impurities on the VCN yield are expected to be small, as discussed in the following.

-We simulated the effect of hydrogen impurities by adding increasing percentages of solid para-\ce{H_2} at \SI{5}{K} in the \ce{SD_2}.
-It should be noted that hydrogen impurities have typically been found in the form of HD and not para-\ce{H_2}.
-However, since this was the only library available and impurity concentrations in \ce{D_2} are usually around 0.2\%~\cite{morris_measurements_2002}, it was taken as an acceptable approximation for the absorption problem.
-The impact of the impurities was assessed at the exit of the twister due to the lower statistical uncertainty.
-The results are shown in \cref{fig:sensitivity_solid-pH2}.
-For concentrations ranging up to 1\%, an average drop was observed of roughly 0.35\% in neutron counts for $\lambda > \SI{40}{\angstrom}$ for every 0.01\% increase in hydrogen concentration.
-This linear approximation is less accurate for the scattering instruments opening, which exhibit a relatively larger loss, especially for concentrations higher than 0.5\%.
-In any case, considering that an impurity level of 0.2\% is achievable in \ce{D_2}, with more pure \ce{D_2} reaching 0.05\%, these effects would hardly downgrade the gains observed with the ideal crystal.
+The effect of hydrogen impurities was simulated by adding increasing percentages of solid para-\ce{H_2} at \SI{5}{K} in the \ce{SD_2}.
+Hydrogen impurities have typically been found in the form of HD and not para-\ce{H_2}.
+However, since this was the only library available and impurity concentrations in \ce{D_2} are usually around 0.2\%~\cite{morris_measurements_2002}, those data were considered to give a reasonable approximation of the absorption problem.
+The impact of the impurities was assessed at the exit of the twister where statistical uncertainties were lower.
+The results are plotted in \cref{fig:sensitivity_solid-pH2}.
+For concentrations ranging up to 1\%, an average drop in neutron counts of roughly 0.35\% was highlighted for $\lambda > \SI{40}{\angstrom}$ for every 0.01\% increase of the hydrogen content.
+For the scattering instruments opening, this linear approximation is less accurate, showing a relatively larger loss, especially for hydrogen concentrations higher than 0.5\%.
+An impurity level of 0.2\% is achievable in \ce{D_2}.
+Considering more pure \ce{D_2} reaching 0.05\%, these effects would hardly downgrade the gains observed considering the ideal crystal.